Generalization Analysis of Message Passing Neural Networks on Large Random Graphs: Convergence and Generalization of MPNNs

-where the kernel degree ${\rm d}_W$ is defined in (\ref{eq:kernelDegree}).
-We moreover assume that $W(\cdot, x)$ is Lipschitz continuous (with respect to its first variable) with Lipschitz constant $L_W$ for every $x \in \chi$.
-We also assume that every metric-space signal $f: \chi \to \mathbb{R}^{F}$ in the data distribution is Lipschitz continuous, and $f \in L^\infty(\chi)$.
+where the kernel degree ${\rm d}_{W^j}$ is defined in (\ref{eq:kernelDegreeMain}).
+We moreover assume that $W^j(x, \cdot)$ and $W^j(\cdot, x)$ are Lipschitz continuous (with respect to its second and first variable, respectively) with Lipschitz constant $L_{W^j}$ for every $x \in \chi$.
+We also assume that the metric-space signal $f^j: \chi \to \mathbb{R}^{F}$ is Lipschitz continuous.
+Since the diameter of $\chi^j$ is finite, this means that $f^j \in L^\infty(\chi)$.
+We consider the following class of MPNNs